Francisco Franco: Rif War and advancement through the ranks

 In 1913, Franco transferred into the newly formed regulares: Moroccan colonial troops with Spanish officers, who acted as elite shock troops.
 In 1916, aged 23 with the rank of captain, Franco was shot in the abdomen by guerrilla gunfire during an assault on Moroccan positions at El Biutz, in the hills near Ceuta; this was the only time he was wounded in ten years of fighting.
 The wound was serious, and he was not expected to live.
 His recovery was seen by his Moroccan troops as a spiritual event – they believed Franco to be blessed with baraka or protected by God.
 He was recommended for promotion to major and to receive Spain's highest honour for gallantry, the coveted Cruz Laureada de San Fernando.
 Both proposals were denied, with the 23-year-old Franco's young age being given as the reason for denial.
 Franco appealed the decision to the king, who reversed it.
 Franco also received the Cross of Maria Cristina, First Class.

 With that he was promoted to major at the end of February 1917 at age 24.
 This made him the youngest major in the Spanish army.
 From 1917 to 1920, he served in Spain.
-In 1920, Lieutenant Colonel José Millán Astray, a histrionic but charismatic officer, founded the Spanish Foreign Legion, along similar lines as the French Foreign Legion.
+In 1920, Lieutenant Colonel José Millán Astray, a histrionic but charismatic officer, founded the Spanish Foreign Legion, along similar lines to the French Foreign Legion.
 Franco became the Legion's second-in-command and returned to Africa.
 In the Rif War, the poorly commanded and overextended Spanish Army was defeated by the Republic of the Rif under the leadership of the Abd el-Krim brothers, who crushed a Spanish offensive on 24 July 1921, at Annual.
 The Legion and supporting units relieved the Spanish city of Melilla after a three-day forced march led by Franco.
 In 1923, now a lieutenant colonel, he was made commander of the Legion.

 On 22 October 1923, Franco married María del Carmen Polo y Martínez-Valdès (11 June 1900 – 6 February 1988).
 Following his honeymoon Franco was summoned to Madrid to be presented to King Alfonso XIII.
 This and other occasions of royal attention would mark him during the Republic as a monarchical officer.